thetastate1/RedSeaHA/README.md

 HA can control:
 - Aquarium feed mode can be started and stopped
 - ReefMat can be manually advanced
-- ReefWave change forward and reverse intensity/time and pulse time
+- ReefWave change forward and reverse intensity/time and pulse time for the active wave
 - ReefRun pumps change speed